 Over the following years this impression stuck with me and I repressed the empathy.
 I tried to joke about the US or agree with the cliché that Americans are stupid when in certain groups in order to fit in.
 I was afraid I’d be rejected and people wouldn’t like me.
 Particularly my Russian friends and family.
 But secretly I had this inner crush.
 This love and awe and I don’t think judging a huge country based on the actions of a few is fair.
 No country is perfect.
 And so what if I like America?
 I think it’s perfectly OK to like elements of many countries.
 I think some parts of Lebanon are the most beautiful I have ever seen, the people at the grass roots level are humble and kind and one of my oldest and dearest friends is half Lebanese.
 I’d argue that Iraqis and Syrians and some Afghans I meet through my work are also lovely.
 I hate politics.
 I’m humanitarian.
 I don’t feel my heart belongs to one country in particular, I connect to people not places.

 But I do love the passion the American people have.
 While I see England as dry and boring, I see America as fun, wild, nuts and a pretty colourful country full of possibility.
 I mean Trump became President!
-Now that’s crazy!
-I love the patriotism, commonly referred to by some Brits as “a kind of cult” and I love the diversity.
+Now that’s crazy on a whole other level (!) but I love the patriotism, commonly referred to by some Brits as “a kind of cult” and I love the diversity.
 Sure, they are a little rough around the edges and they have some serious cultural integration issues not to mention their health care is pretty much a horror story coupled with corrupt pharmaceutical industries and shady politicians but hello Russian comrades?
 Are you seriously suggesting a homophobic Russian dictatorship is better?

 In German circles too, Germans will openly mock the Americans and blame them for being war-mongers; loud, drunk and tattooed to excess, and over the past recent years I find myself defending the under-dog, of fighting the US corner.
 Going against the grain.
 I feel attacked personally.
 I don’t know why.
 Possibly because a few good Americans have touched my heart deeply and I want to defend them.
 Maybe I’m a closet American?